 Should You Seal a Diamond Painting?

-• when drills feel slightly loose
+• some drills feel slightly loose

-H2: What Is the Best Sealer for Diamond Painting or Diamond Art?
+What Is the Best Sealer for Diamond Painting or Diamond Art?

 Sealer Type Pros Considerations